sameyr/LRC/Readme.md

 4. Set Up the Remote Laptop
    * Install an SSH Client
-        * On Windows: Use PowerShell or install an SSH client like PuTTY.
+        * On Windows: Use PowerShell or install an SSH client like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
         * On macOS/Linux: Use the terminal (SSH is pre-installed).
+          * if not, use command:

+                * sudo apt install openssh-server
         * Connect to the Raspberry Pi via SSH

    * Open your SSH client.